 ---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|

-The uptake rate for screening of AAA among Hull men was consistently around 80% and similar to England between 2013/14 and 2018/19.
+Until the COVID-19 pandemic, the uptake rate for screening of AAA among Hull men was similar to England, and was consistently around 80% between 2013/14 and 2018/19.
 There was a slight fall in 2019/20 due the COVID-19 pandemic as there is a three month period after the end of the financial year where men are counted as having been screened to account for cancellations and changes in appointments for men invited during the last few months of the financial year.
 This ‘grace’ period would have been from April to June 2020 at the same time as the COVID-19 lockdowns, so it appears that this had an impact on the reported uptake rates as initial screening appointments for mid-March to June 2020 were cancelled, and fewer men also attended.

-A very similar reduction in the uptake rates occurred in England and the region as it did in Hull for 2020/21, but the rate remained relatively unchanged for Hull men for 2021/22 compared to an increase for both England and the region.
+There was a large decrease between 2019/20 and 2020/21 with the percentage uptake decreasing from 74.9% to 52.4% in Hull.
+A very similar reduction in the uptake rates occurred in England and the region as it did in Hull for 2020/21.
+However, the rate remained virtually unchanged in Hull for both 2021/22 and 2022/23 whereas across the region and for England, the rate increased to just below pre-pandemic levels.

-Screening rates for cancer screening are reported out of those eligible for screening over a 2-5 year period, so it would be anticipated that the screening for AAA would be less affected as the eligible cohort is based on a single year.
-However, it is possible that uptake rates in 2021/22 were affected by a backlog generated in 2020/21.
+Screening rates for cancer screening are reported out of those eligible for screening over a 2-5 year period, so it would be anticipated that the screening for AAA would be more affected during the COVID-19 pandemic but less affected subsequently as the eligible cohort is based on a single year.
+However, it is possible that uptake rates have been affected by a backlog, but it is also possible that men in Hull are less willing to attend the screening.

-The uptake rates for England, the region, and in particular Hull, have a considerably way to go to return to levels observed prior to the pandemic.
+The uptake rates for England and the region are now approaching the level they were at pre-pandemic, but rates in Hull have a considerable way to go to return to levels observed prior to the pandemic.

 Compared with benchmark